Harvard, MIT students develop female manikins to make CPR training more inclusive to women

 The students' idea for the manikin started after a shocking class they instructed one day.

 "We received questions during this class that were quite alarming.
 They were ones like, 'Do women still need CPR?'.
-So we thought there must be something wrong with the training," Sloan said.
+So we thought there must be something wrong with the training," Sloane said.

 So the group got to work designing and handmaking versions of a universal silicone CPR manikin from molds of a real woman's body.
 The manikin is also AED compatible.